Snack on Potato Bark while hiking or turn your bark into mashed potatoes with meat and vegetables for the evening meal!

 Add a little more water to make the potatoes easier to stir and less likely to burn.

-Remove pot from heat and wait ten minutes to give the meat and vegetables a little more time to soften.
-Use a pot cozy to keep the meal hot.
+Remove pot from heat and transfer to an insulating pot cozy for 10 minutes to give the meat and vegetables a little more time to soften.
 Stir vigorously to finish dissolving bark until creamy.

 Variations: